Hanesbrands (NYSE:HBI) Issues Q3 2021 Earnings Guidance

-Hanesbrands (NYSE:HBI) last announced its quarterly earnings results on Thursday, August 5th.
-The textile maker reported $0.47 EPS for the quarter, beating analysts’ consensus estimates of $0.39 by $0.08.
-Hanesbrands had a positive return on equity of 77.49% and a negative net margin of 5.29%.
-As a group, equities research analysts forecast that Hanesbrands will post 1.74 EPS for the current year.
+Hanesbrands (NYSE:HBI) last released its quarterly earnings results on Thursday, August 5th.
+The textile maker reported $0.47 earnings per share for the quarter, topping the consensus estimate of $0.39 by $0.08.
+Hanesbrands had a negative net margin of 5.29% and a positive return on equity of 77.49%.
+Sell-side analysts forecast that Hanesbrands will post 1.74 EPS for the current fiscal year.

-HBI has been the topic of a number of research analyst reports.
-Stifel Nicolaus raised shares of Hanesbrands from a hold rating to a buy rating and boosted their price objective for the company from $18.00 to $25.00 in a research report on Wednesday, May 12th.
-Wells Fargo & Company raised Hanesbrands from an equal weight rating to an overweight rating and raised their target price for the company from $20.00 to $23.00 in a research report on Tuesday, July 13th.
-Barclays lifted their price target on Hanesbrands from $23.00 to $26.00 and gave the company an overweight rating in a research report on Friday, August 6th.
-TheStreet raised Hanesbrands from a c rating to a b rating in a research note on Tuesday, May 11th.
-Finally, B. Riley lifted their price target on Hanesbrands from $22.00 to $24.00 and gave the stock a buy rating in a research report on Friday, August 6th.
-Two investment analysts have rated the stock with a hold rating, five have assigned a buy rating and one has issued a strong buy rating to the stock.
-Hanesbrands currently has a consensus rating of Buy and an average price target of $21.50.
+Several research analysts have recently weighed in on HBI shares.
+Wells Fargo & Company raised shares of Hanesbrands from an equal weight rating to an overweight rating and upped their price target for the stock from $20.00 to $23.00 in a report on Tuesday, July 13th.
+Stifel Nicolaus raised Hanesbrands from a hold rating to a buy rating and increased their target price for the company from $18.00 to $25.00 in a research note on Wednesday, May 12th.
+Barclays increased their target price on Hanesbrands from $23.00 to $26.00 and gave the company an overweight rating in a research note on Friday, August 6th.
+B. Riley increased their target price on Hanesbrands from $22.00 to $24.00 and gave the company a buy rating in a research note on Friday, August 6th.
+Finally, TheStreet raised Hanesbrands from a c rating to a b rating in a research note on Tuesday, May 11th.
+Two research analysts have rated the stock with a hold rating, five have assigned a buy rating and one has assigned a strong buy rating to the stock.
+According to MarketBeat.com, the stock currently has an average rating of Buy and a consensus target price of $21.50.

-A hedge fund recently raised its stake in Hanesbrands stock.
-Morgan Stanley grew its stake in Hanesbrands Inc. (NYSE:HBI) by 27.9% during the 2nd quarter, according to its most recent disclosure with the Securities and Exchange Commission.
-The institutional investor owned 2,347,395 shares of the textile maker’s stock after acquiring an additional 511,847 shares during the quarter.
-Morgan Stanley owned 0.67% of Hanesbrands worth $43,827,000 at the end of the most recent quarter.
-Hedge funds and other institutional investors own 81.98% of the company’s stock.
+An institutional investor recently raised its position in Hanesbrands stock.
+Morgan Stanley lifted its position in shares of Hanesbrands Inc. (NYSE:HBI) by 27.9% in the second quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
+The firm owned 2,347,395 shares of the textile maker’s stock after purchasing an additional 511,847 shares during the period.
+Morgan Stanley owned 0.67% of Hanesbrands worth $43,827,000 as of its most recent SEC filing.
+Institutional investors own 85.78% of the company’s stock.

 Hanesbrands Company Profile